szilard/dataset-sizes-kdnuggets/README.md

 Either way, the rate of increase of RAM of a single machine is much higher than the rate of increase of the typical dataset used for analytics (20%).
-This has huge implications in terms of in-memory processing (e.g. distributed SQL) and even single-machine processing (e.g. non-linear machine learning).
+This has huge implications in terms of in-memory processing (e.g. distributed SQL) and single-machine processing (e.g. non-linear machine learning).